A TRUSTED AND EASY PLATFORM FOR VERIFYING SIM INFORMATION WITH FULL USER PERMISSION AND LEGAL CONSENT.

 Day 90+All services suspended

-If your biometric status shows “Not Verified” — visit the nearest operator franchise with your original CNIC.
-Re-verification is entirely free.
+If your status shows “Not Verified”: visit the nearest operator franchise with your original CNIC.
+Re-verification is completely free and takes under ten minutes.

-Method 6 — Official Operator Mobile Apps
+Method 6 — Operator Mobile Applications

-OperatorApp NameNavigation
+OperatorApp NameNavigation to SIM Details

 JazzMy JazzProfile → SIM Details